430058Mauger1/Unit-13-2022/doc/design/stakeholders 2.md

 # Fonts
 ## Website one
-for website one i have decided to use the Open Sans font because it was optimised for web layouts and mobile interfaces i found it on google fonts
+for website one i have decided to use the Open Sans font because it was optimized for web layouts and mobile interfaces i found it on google fonts
 ![image](opensansfont.png)